spatialos/UnrealGDK/SpatialGDK/Documentation/content/map-travel.md

 `ClientTravel` is the process of changing which [map (or Level - see Unreal documentation)](http://api.unrealengine.com/INT/Shared/Glossary/index.html#l) a client currently has loaded.

 ### User guide
-In the GDK you can use `ClientTravel` to move a client-worker from an offline state to a connected state, whether that be connected to a local deployment or a cloud deployment.
+In the GDK you can use `ClientTravel` to move a client-worker from an offline state to a connected state, where that connection is to a local deployment or a cloud deployment.
 Alternatively, you can move a connected client-worker to an offline state.
 You can also change which SpatialOS deployment the client-worker is connected to.

-Always make sure your client-worker(s) have the same map loaded as the one which the server-worker(s) are running in your deployment.
+**Note:** Always make sure your client-worker(s) have the same map loaded as the one which the server-worker(s) are running in your deployment.

 #### Using Receptionist
 The Receptionist is a SpatialOS service which allows you to connect to a deployment via a host and port.
+You can specify these parameters in command line arguments like in native Unreal and you will connect automatically via receptionist.

-To connect to a deployment using `ClientTravel` and the [receptionist flow](LINK), simply call `APlayerController::ClientTravel` with the receptionist IP and port, and the `receptionist` option in your travel URL.
+To connect to a deployment using `ClientTravel` and the [receptionist flow](LINK), simply call `APlayerController::ClientTravel` with the receptionist IP and port.
 Make sure to also specify the map that is loaded in the deployment you are connecting to.
 For example:

 ```
-FString TravelURL = TEXT("127.0.0.1:7777/DestinationMap?receptionist");
+FString TravelURL = TEXT("127.0.0.1:7777/DestinationMap");
-// false is for non-seamless travel
-PlayerController->ClientTravel(TravelURL, TRAVEL_Absolute, false);
+PlayerController->ClientTravel(TravelURL, TRAVEL_Absolute, false /*bSeamless*/);
 ```
 **Note:** The receptionist connection flow is intended to be used for development only.
 A released game should use the `Locator` flow.